bk123477/bk123477.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m Minki Hong, an M.S. student in [Computer Science and Artificial Intelligence]{: .highlight} at Dongguk University, advised by Professor Jihie Kim.
-I received my B.S. degree in [Computer Science & Engineering]{: .highlight} from Dongguk University.
+I received my B.S. degree in **Computer Science & Engineering**{: .highlight .gs} from Dongguk University.

 My research interests lie in developing AI systems that [align with human social norms and values]{: .highlight}.
 I focus on the intersection of generative AI, [social norms]{: .highlight}, and [bias mitigation]{: .highlight}, with a particular emphasis on fairness and inclusivity.
 I am especially fascinated by how cultural and social contexts shape communication and how AI models can better capture these nuances.
 In addition, I explore methods to [improve the quality of generative AI responses in low-resource environments]{: .highlight}, aiming to make AI more accessible and equitable across diverse linguistic and cultural settings.